Yes, you can earn (good) money by grocery shopping on the side -- all while setting your own hours. Here's how it works.

 Here’s how Nooga.com says Carrizoza goes about the job:

 She shops and takes care of items as if she were shopping for herself, and she is thoughtful about who she is helping.
 For example, she knows she might be one of the few people some elderly customers see, she said.

 Other companies, other options

-If shopping for groceries sounds like good work, you’ll find other options as well.
+If shopping for groceries sounds like a good gig to you, you’ll find other options besides Shipt.
 Depending on the company, you may be hired simply to deliver groceries, or you could fulfill orders too, shopping in grocery stores and delivering goods to a customer’s home.
+Options include:

-- Peapod, another grocery delivery service that operates in parts of the Midwest and the Eastern Seaboard, employs drivers in staff positions.
-They offer “comprehensive benefits package, competitive salaries and the opportunity to grow within our company.”
-Other companies, including Amazon Fresh, Safeway and NetGrocer, which take orders and deliver groceries to customers’ homes, also hire drivers to work for the company, not as independent contractors.
+- Peapod: A grocery delivery service in parts of the Midwest and the Eastern Seaboard.
+The company employs drivers in staff positions, offering a “comprehensive benefits package, competitive salaries and the opportunity to grow within our company.”

-- WeGoShop has a different twist on grocery shopping for money.
-It partners with “associate owners” who pay for access to branding, credit-card processing and other back-end support, and who are allotted a specific territory in which to start their own business.
+- WeGoShop: This company puts a different twist on on-demand grocery delivery.
+WeGoShop partners with what it calls “associate owners,” who are individuals like you or me.
+Associate owners pay for access to branding, credit-card processing and other back-end business support, and then choose specific territories in which to run their own business.

-- Be your own startup: You also can start your own grocery shopping business where you live, advertising for customers and fulfilling orders.
-This blog — all about running your own grocery delivery service — has loads of tips on how to build up a client base, meet people’s specialized requirements and grow your profits.
+- Be your own startup: You can start your own grocery shopping business where you live, advertising for customers and fulfilling orders.
+Grocery Shopping Business — a blog all about this topic — has loads of tips on how to build a client base, meet people’s specialized requirements and grow your profits.

 Would you be willing to jump into the grocery delivery business?
 Share your thoughts in comments below or on our Facebook page.